 Book of the Month Club.
-If you love books, you may have seen their ads.
-Is it legit?
-Is it a scam?
+If you love books, you may have seen their ads or someone on Instagram hawking their books.

 So, I tried out a Book of the Month subscription a while back, and thought I’d share my cautionary experience.
 I’ve seen other reviews of it around, but BoTM has a referral program (i.e. the reviewer benefits when you subscribe) so please take those with a grain of salt.

 I’m not a BoTM affiliate and I have no intention of becoming one.

 Book of the Month Pros

 – Must log in each month or be charged (no refunds if you forget)

 – YA-focused Book Titles (may be a pro or con for you)

 – Charged my credit card without consent (see below)

 So, on the plus side, their website is easy to use.
 It’s easy to choose your books, and the whole process of ordering is pretty simple.